Jack Martin (basketball): Lamar

 Jack Martin was the first and longest-serving head coach in Lamar's history.
 He came to Lamar after coaching three seasons at his alma mater Hardin-Simmons.
 Martin began coaching the Cardinals as they entered the college division Lone Star Conference in 1951.
-Martin coached Billy Tubbs from 1955–1957, Tubbs would later become the first player or student to return and coach Lamar Basketball.
+Martin coached Billy Tubbs from 1955 to 1957, Tubbs would later become the first player or student to return and coach Lamar Basketball.
 In 1964 Lamar began its transition into Division I and the Southland Conference.
 The highlight of Jack Martin's career would be his 1968–1969 squad that earned a #1 national ranking in the Associated Press college division poll.
 Martin's squad that year won its first 15 games of the season against very strong competition.

 The Cardinals won their first game against Pepperdine 65–64 then traveled to Memphis and beat a strong Memphis State team, 82–69.
 A week later, they quieted a stunned crowd in College Station's G. Rollie White Coliseum by strumming Southwest Conference champion Texas A&M, 98–87.

 With the Cardinals sitting at 6–0 and sixth-ranked University of Tulsa coming to town, most observers figured the good times were at an end.
 Instead, they kept rolling as Martin's flashy Cards decked Tulsa, 103–77.

 "Since we had gone 8–17 the previous season, what that team did to start that year has to be one of the greatest surprises ever in Lamar basketball, at least up until that point," said Joe Lee Smith, then LU's director of sports information.
 "They beat a good Pepperdine team and an outstanding Memphis State team to get started, then they beat Texas A&M on the road, which was totally unexpected.